kerolloz/04-CS-Second-Term/wireless-communication.md

   e.
 Cisco

   ```
-  D. Only the Wi-Fi Alliance tests and certifies wireless products according to indus-
+  D. Only the Wi-Fi Alliance tests and certifies wireless products according to industry standards.
-  try standards.
   ```

 - An 802.11 transmitter is configured to send a signal on channel 11.
-Someone reportsa problem receiving the signal, so you investigate and find a second transmitter broad-casting on channel 11.
+Someone reports a problem receiving the signal, so you investigate and find a second transmitter broad-casting on channel 11.
 Which one of the following best describes the problem?

   a.
 Path interference.
   b.
 Adjacent channel interference.